-This protocol designates an algorithm that includes inputs with alternative specifications.
-Specifically, as described below, the Program Components FR Score has two alternative specifications, and there are three alternative specifications to account for the impact of the program on project timing (referred to as “deferred free ridership”).
-Further, the way in which the algorithm inputs are combined and weighted varies, based on the selected specification.
-Evaluators will calculate free ridership using each possible combination of designated input specifications—resulting in six estimates of free ridership—and will select one of these combinations of input specifications for purposes of calculating the annual incremental energy savings for comparing to the legislated goal.
+Two options for combining the three scores are shown graphically in Figure 3-1 and Figure 3-2.
+These two options use different specifications to account for the impact of the program on project timing (referred to as “deferred free ridership”; see also discussion in Section 3.1.1.1.4).
+Evaluators will calculate free ridership using both options, and will select one option for purposes of calculating the annual incremental energy savings for comparing to the legislated goal.